Time spent in a ball by a critical branching random walk: Preliminary results

 Finally we state a result concerning the first and third moments of $|\eta_r|$, when starting from $\partial B_{2r}$. \begin{lemma} Assume $d\ge 1$. \begin{enumerate} \item For any $x\in B_r^c$, one has $\mathbb E_x\big[|\eta_r|\big] = \mathbf P_x(H_r<\infty)$.
 In particular, when $d\ge 3$, there exists $\varepsilon>0$, such that for any $r\ge 1$,

 \item Assume $d\ge 4$.
 There exists $C>0$, such that for any $r\ge 1$,

-\end{enumerate} \end{lemma} \begin{remark}\emph{The last point of the lemma can be understood, as we think that when starting from $\partial B_{2r}$, the probability to hit $\partial B_r$ is of order $1/r^2$, and conditionally on hitting it, the number of frozen particles $|\eta_r|$ is typically of order $r^2$.
+\end{enumerate} \end{lemma} \begin{remark}\emph{The last point of the lemma can be understood, by considering that starting from $\partial B_{2r}$, the probability to hit $\partial B_r$ is of order $1/r^2$, and conditionally on hitting it, the number of frozen particles $|\eta_r|$ is typically of order $r^2$.
 This reasoning would apply also to all other moments of fixed order, but the third moment will suffice for our purpose. } \end{remark}

 \begin{proof} We start with the first point.
 The equality $\mathbb E_x\big[|\eta_r|\big]=\mathbf P_x(H_r<\infty)$ has already been seen in the proof of Lemma~\ref{lem.hitting}.
 Then the fact that if $\|x\|\ge 2r$, this quantity is bounded from above by some constant smaller than one, in dimension three and higher, follows from \eqref{Green} and \eqref{Green2}.